North Creake, St Mary's Church

 Burnham Sutton-cum-Ulph, All Saints Church - 3 miles (Historic Church)

 Burnham Overy, St Clement's Church - 3.3 miles (Historic Church)

 Burnham Norton, St Margaret's Church - 3.3 miles (Historic Church)

-Nearest Accommodation to North Creake, St Mary's Church:
+Nearest Holiday Cottages to North Creake, St Mary's Church: